I love the fresh start each new year brings.

 |Find some quiet time to be with your intention, so you can discover more (potentially better) options.|

-E.g. Perhaps learning to dance, trying Tai Chi, finding a hiking group, or learning to swim would be more enjoyable.
+E.g. Perhaps learning to dance, trying Tai Chi, finding a hiking group, or learning to swim, or trying yoga would be a more enjoyable way to move more.

 You may have multiple intentions that are fantastic!
-You may be a great multi-tasker.
-You may be highly motivated: right now.
+Maybe you’re a great multi-tasker.
+You may be highly motivated: for NOW.

 |5||Meticulously track yourself and beat yourself up if you don’t do exactly what you’d planned.|

-Does telling your colleague, your pet, your SO, etc. they suck because they neglected to do something make them want to do it next time?
+Does telling your colleague, your pet, your significant other, etc. they suck because they neglected to do something make them want to do it next time?

 |By all means track–I use a simple check-mark on a wall calendar–so you have an idea of what you’re actually doing.|